satansdeer/satansdeer.github.com/content/legacy-posts/react-native-e2e-tests-with-detox/index.md

 When you develop for web you have a lot of options to set up your e2e tests. _Protractor, CasperJS, PhantomJS, DalekJS_ and a lot of others.
 That's not the case in the world of mobile development.
 But worry not, I'm going to show you the best way (__in my opinion__) to test your application from __users point of view__.

 I think everyone will agree that having bugs is lame.
-Testing your application manually is also lame: it requires a lot of time, and you can forget to test certain scenarios or just overlook bugs.
+Testing your application manually is also lame: it requires a lot of time, and you can forget to test certain scenarios or overlook bugs.

 If only you could make robots do your job!